How Recycling Rates Were Boosted by NWA for Barnes & Noble, Saving Costs and Carbon Footprint

 Barnes & Noble, the major retail bookseller, was only recycling 30% of its total waste tonnage and struggling to get its numerous locations to divert sufficient waste from landfill.
 NWA’s waste management experts were able to identify the best recycling strategy for each store, working closely with the client and tailoring each one to their specific waste streams, volumes, and locations.

 Over the course of multiple years of continual improvements, NWA improved landfill diversion by 67%, providing Barnes & Noble with significant financial savings while also reducing their environmental impact and carbon footprint.

 - Waste diversion rates increased to 50%

-- Saved an additional 50,000 metric tons of CO2 per year
+- B&N saved an additional 50,000 metric tons of CO2 per year

 - Equivalent of removing 11,000 cars from the road

 Barnes & Noble is a Fortune 500 company with over 600 retail stores and distribution centers located across 50 states.
-It is the largest national bookstore chain in the United States and their online channel BN.com is one of the Internet’s premier e-commerce sites.
+It is the largest national bookstore chain in the United States and their online channel BN.com is a popular e-commerce site.